Jack Kirwan (rugby league)

-John (Jack) Patrick Kirwan (31 March 1896 – 20 October 1968) was a rugby union and rugby league player.
+John Patrick Kirwan (31 March 1896 – 20 October 1968), more commonly known as "Jack Kirwan", was a rugby union and rugby league player.
 He represented the Hawke's Bay province and Auckland in rugby union before switching to rugby league in 1924.
 He was selected for the New Zealand team in 1925 becoming Kiwi number 174 in the process.
 His grandson was also named John Kirwan and he went on to become a famous All Black in the 1980s and 90s before also switching to rugby league.

 Early life

-Kirwan was born John Patrick Kirwan on 31 March 1896 in Reefton on the West Coast of the South Island.
-It was common at the time for ‘John's to become known as ‘Jack’ and so John Kirwan was better known as Jack Kirwan throughout his life.
+John Patrick Kirwan was born on 31 March 1896 in Reefton on the West Coast of the South Island.
 His parents were Kate and Robert Kirwan.
 Kirwan had 3 brothers and 4 sisters; Michael, Ellen, Mary, Kate, Anastasia, Robert, and Edward.

 Kirwan was a telegraphist who worked in Tokomaru Bay on the East Coast of the North Island in 1914 when he was 18 years of age.
 He was then transferred to Napier.
 After serving in World War I he returned to New Zealand and began working at the Dannevirke Post Office.

 Rugby beginnings on the East Coast

 Jack Kirwan moved to Tokomaru on the East Coast of the North Island in November 1914 where he began working at the local post office.
 During the 1914/15 summer he played cricket for Tokomaru Bay and then began playing for the Tokomaru City rugby union team in the Turnbill Cup against Waima and Wanderers.
 He scored tries in games against Wanderers on 8 May, and Waima on 5 July.

 Kirwan was aged 19 by this time and in the match with Wanderers it was said that “a conspicuous feature of the game was the brilliant football played by Jack Kirwan (City).
 It was admitted by the most competent judges that a better exhibition had not been seen on this ground”.
 Kirwan was then selected for the Waiapu representative team to play against Tolaga Bay.
-In September Kirwan was fare-welled at a function in his honour at the Magnet boarding house.
+In September, Kirwan was fare-welled at a function in his honour at the Magnet boarding house.
 He had proved to be a very popular figure in the local Tokomaru community.
 He was being promoted and transferred to Napier.